Sean-Fuhrman/seanfuhrman.com/blog-posts/On-The-Brain-Mind-And-Soul.md

 I think a good way to start thinking about this subject, is to attempt to categorize the world into conscious and not conscious beings; and hopefully reason what brings about consciousness.

-There is one axiom on this subject, human beings are conscious.
+There is only one axiom on this subject, human beings are conscious.
 The complicated, organic, intelligent, clump of matter that is humans is the **only** thing in this word that we know is conscious.

 It's reasonable to assume that similar animals to humans are conscious and aware, probably because we can imagine a similar consciousness inside these animals as ourselves.
 But where is the line?